The smarter way to make local adjustments

 There had to be a better way, and in the early 2000s, Nils Kokemohr (founder and former CTO of Nik Software) and his team of engineers invented it.

 After DxO purchased the Nik Collection from Google, we redesigned and upgraded U Point™ technology so it could be used on RAW files.

 The U Point™ tool literally lets

-Based on the selected reference point, the technology uses the U Point™ algorithm to understand the pixel’s characteristics in terms of color channel value (red, green, and blue), hue, saturation, and luminance.
-In addition, U Point™ technology also analyzes the texture of the surrounding area in the photo to distinguish between similar pixels based on their color and texture.
+Once these reference points are created, the U Point™ algorithm identifies the pixel’s characteristics in terms of color channel value (red, green, and blue), hue, saturation, and luminance.

-– expand the user’s selection to include a slightly darker reference point;
+– expand the selection to include slightly darker or lighter reference points

 – identify different reference pixels on different objects.